jdamico96/Flapper/README.md

 * Our first goal was to create a playable game with automatically moving walls and a bird you could control.
 We accomplished this goal, as we were able to complete the game.
 We used the *keyIsPressed* method to move the bird upwards when the space bar is pressed.
 The walls are created using a random number for the height each time.
 We used arrays for the x-position and the height for each wall, and a *for* loop to move them.
 * Our second goal was to have the game end any time the bird comes into contact with a wall.
 We accomplished this by using the p5.collide library.
 Any time the bird touches a wall or goes offscreen, the game ends.
 * Our third goal was to have an accurate score kept for the game.
 We created a variable called *score*, which increases each time a wall passes the bird's x-coordinate.
 It only counts walls that the bird has made it through and is displayed at the top of the screen.
 * Our fourth goal was to either figure out how to make the walls appear continuously or create a maximum score that ends the game.
-We did not have to put in a maximum score because we made the walls by adding random numbers to an array, so it could go on forever and we would not need to create any indivual walls.
+We did not have to put in a maximum score because we made the walls by adding random numbers to an array, so it could go on forever and we would not need to create any individual walls.

 ## Credits